msadoq/project-js/GPCCHS_E_VIS/src/client/src/main/js/client/GIT.md

 ## prepare-commit-msg

-It's may be useful to have some additional git local hooks.
+It may be useful to have some additional git local hooks.

 here is a little script to add automatically prefix in the commit message :